Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Results

-The second profile type ($N_\text{student} = 14$) represents students who conscientiously used the course materials and appeared to closely mimic the suggested weekly schedule (cf. Figure \ref{fig:cs1_weekly_schedule}).
-Their primary strategy was material-focused during the majority of the course duration.
-However, toward the end of the course, more students shifted to the understanding-seeking strategy.
-This possibly indicates some students' need to enhance comprehension before final exams as the example course schedule may not have been enough to gain sufficient understanding of the topics.
-In self-reports, students emphasized the importance of seeking help: \begin{quote} [Student 2]: \emph{I read course materials, I made a learning map, I sought help via Google and asked for help from the people I know.} \end{quote} \begin{quote} [Student 5]: \emph{...my partner who knows how to code helped me a lot.} \end{quote} \begin{quote} [Student 23]: \emph{I was in a peer support group, which helped me to schedule the weekly tasks.
-I also asked for help from friends a lot.} \end{quote} Students also reported relying heavily on the teaching assistants, implying some dependence to complete tasks and even to self-regulate: \begin{quote} [Student 40]: \emph{I used over 20 hours per week on the course but didn't understand anything without group sessions and teaching assistants. [...]
+All students with self-reports in this profile type also reported relying on some form of help-seeking resource, with weekly group learning sessions (7 reported), peer support groups (7 reported) and friends or relatives (6 reported) being the most commonly mentioned.
+Looking more closely at the reports, most students emphasized the importance of seeking help: \begin{quote} [Student 2]: \emph{I read course materials, I made a learning map, I sought help via Google and asked for help from the people I know.} \end{quote} \begin{quote} [Student 5]: \emph{...my partner who knows how to code helped me a lot.} \end{quote} \begin{quote} [Student 23]: \emph{I was in a peer support group, which helped me to schedule the weekly tasks.
+I also asked for help from friends a lot.} \end{quote} Some students also reported relying heavily on the teaching assistants, suggesting some dependence on them to complete tasks and even to self-regulate: \begin{quote} [Student 40]: \emph{I used over 20 hours per week on the course but didn't understand anything without group sessions and teaching assistants. [...]
 I don't even dare to attend CS2 this spring since I'm so mentally exhausted.} \end{quote} \begin{quote} [Student 43]: \emph{I felt I was left by myself with my problems the first time studying CS1, so now I tried to make use of all the available help channels.} \end{quote} Overall, while following the ideal schedule worked for some students, others reported the course to be challenging and struggled to adapt their strategies, resulting in varied outcomes.

 In this profile, the self-reported opinions are visually more negative than in other profiles.
 However, similar to adaptive understanding seekers, the opinions of students of this profile type appear to be stochastically equal to opinions of other answerers ($\hat{p}^*(17.963) = -0.481, p = .637$).
 Further, the final course grade is also stochastically equal to that of other students ($\hat{p}^*(39.376) = -1.297, p = .202$).
 In turn, predicted dropout probability of weekly strategies that the students of this profile type used is not stochastically equal to those of other study participants ($\hat{p}^*(453.337) = 2.143, p = .033, \hat{p}'' = 0.443$).
 The effect size suggests the students in this profile tended to use strategies with higher dropout probability than other students.